 - Humeral head

-Anatomical landmarks for the insertion site depend on whether you can palpate the tibial tuberosity or not.
-The tibial tuberosity does not develop until around 2 years of age.
+Anatomical landmarks for the insertion site depend on whether you can palpate the tibial tuberosity.
+The tibial tuberosity does not develop until around two years of age.
 If you cannot feel the tibial tuberosity in the smaller child, palpate two fingerbreadths down from the inferior border of the patella, then one finger breath medial to this point.
-Where the tuberosity is palpable, just go one fingerbreadth medial to it.
+Where the tuberosity is palpable, go one fingerbreadth medial to it.

-Target flat bone and pinch the tibia (especially in the very young patient) to reduce bone mobility, and to prevent the skin rotating with the driver before starting needle insertion.
+Target flat bone and pinch the tibia (especially in the very young patient) to reduce bone mobility and to prevent the skin from rotating with the driver before starting needle insertion.

 This is a small child.
-While it might seem like there is no time to hesitate; training, planning, awareness, and observation are vital I recalled the phrase “Power and Pressure”.
-This was not going to require as much force as I usually use in adult IO insertion.
-“Let the driver do the work” and be careful not to overshoot through the bone.
+While it might seem like there is no time to hesitate, training, planning, awareness, and observation are vital.
+I recalled the phrase “Power and Pressure”.
+This would not require as much force as I usually use in adult IO insertion.
+“Let the driver do the work”, and be careful not to overshoot through the bone.

 Placing the needle over the landmark site at 90 degrees, I visualised the line I wanted to drill.
-After careful, but firm, passing of the needle through the skin, I pressed the trigger.
+After careful but firm passing of the needle through the skin, I pressed the trigger.
 After the first pop, I was careful not to overshoot.
-Anticipation here is key so avoid putting too much pressure on the driver.
-Similarly, be careful to avoid excessive recoil when you feel you have reached the medullary space as this can result in dislodgement of the needle.
+Anticipation here is key, so avoid putting too much pressure on the driver.
+Similarly, be careful to avoid excessive recoil when you feel you have reached the medullary space, as this can result in the dislodgement of the needle.

 Attempt to aspirate marrow from your line (though it might not always be present).
 Flushing saline through with little to no resistance is very reassuring.
 No Flush = No Flow!

-The line needs to be secured in place and the extension tubing attached properly with no identifiable leak points.
+The line needs to be secured, and the extension tubing is attached properly with no identifiable leak points.
 What we give through the line should generate a physiological response – if it does not, always consider if the line has become displaced.

-The proximal tibial site may not always be an option, so we where else can we go?
+The proximal tibial site may not always be an option, so where else can we go?

-Place one finger directly over the medial malleolus; move approximately 3 cm or 2 fingerbreadths proximal and palpate the anterior and posterior borders of the tibia to assure that your insertion site is on the flat center aspect of the bone.
+Place one finger directly over the medial malleolus; move approximately 3 cm or two fingerbreadths proximal and palpate the anterior and posterior borders of the tibia to ensure that your insertion site is on the flat centre aspect of the bone.

-The humeral head represents an excellent access point for large proximal vasculature (lies closer to the heart).
-Flow rates may be higher here too due to lower intramedullary pressures.
-The greater tuberosity secondary ossification centre doesn’t appear until about 5 years of age making palpation of this landmark more of a challenge in the younger child.
-For this reason, it is more often used in older children, typically over 7 years of age or only in those in whom the anatomy can be readily identified.
+The humeral head represents an excellent access point for large proximal vasculature (which lies closer to the heart).
+Flow rates may be higher here, too, due to lower intramedullary pressures.
+The greater tuberosity secondary ossification centre doesn’t appear until about five years of age, making the palpation of this landmark more of a challenge in the younger child.
+For this reason, it is more often used in older children, typically over seven years of age or only in those in whom the anatomy can be readily identified.